 Her mobile was ringing by the time she got back to the cloth-draped cage and bundled the ghoulet unceremoniously inside, where he sat grunting and coughing grumpily with his siblings.
 She fished the phone out of the folds of her robes and stabbed the screen with unnecessary force.
 A crack splintered across the flat glass, and she used some language she’d never had much use for in pre-reaper days.

 “Hello?” she demanded.
 She’d cracked her shin on a gravestone in the tussle with the ghoulet, which had done nothing to improve things.
-And this was going to be another call about Departed Human Logistics (DHL), wasn’t it – they’d have missed a soul and she’d have to go and reap it manually.
-Just what she needed, with a cage full of unhappy ghoulets and the night almost gone.
+And given how few people called her, this was almost certainly going to be Departed Human Logistics (DHL) with another missing soul that she’d have to go and reap manually.
+Just what she needed, with a cage full of whining baby ghouls and the night almost gone.

 “Reaper Leeds?”
 The voice had the flat, toneless note of bored assistants everywhere.
 “Please hold for G.R.
 Yorkshire.”
 A soundtrack of looping water droplets and sighing angels replaced the voice before Gertrude could respond.
 Not that she had any choice.
 She tugged the cloth back over the cage, quieting the ghoulets, and waited.

 “Reaper Leeds.”
 G.R.
 Yorkshire’s voice flooded the phone, warm and ringing with baritone confidence.
 “How’s that ghoulet problem coming?”

 “I’m on top of it, sir – just caught a litter in Killingbeck graveyard.”

 “Hmm.”
 The word was a rumble, a deep underground earth-moving sound.
 “That’s unfortunate.”